What is metal saw blade? Explanation of materials and blade types!

 *Requires mechanical rigidity and coating.
 Not suitable for angle cutting (can be used if angle cutting is not an issue)

-These three blade types are the basics, but we also have a track record of using grooved blades on solid wood with an emphasis on surface roughness.
-Blade types other than those listed above (e.g. uneven pitch, etc.) technology exploration tooIt is being actively carried out.
+These three blade shapes are the basics, but there is also a track record of using grooved blades on solid wood with an emphasis on surface roughness, andthere is activeresearch into the technology of blade shapes other than those mentioned above (for example, uneven pitch, etc.).

 *The usage limits of metal saw blade and the criteria for determining whether something can be cut or not vary from user to user, so the basic principle is to ultimately determine the blade type specifically for the user after conducting actual cutting tests.